edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/limits.md

 - You may need to [manually include NodeJS addons (aka native extensions).](#nodejs-native-extensions)
 - Your code will only be granted [read-only access to the file system.](#readonly-filesystem-in-serverless-runtime)
 - [Your project's bundle size](#serverless-bundle-size-limitation) cannot exceed 50 MB compressed or 250 MB uncompressed.
-- Our serverless functions have a maximum runtime of 20 seconds per request.
+- Our Cloud Functions have a maximum runtime of 20 seconds per request.
 The response for a function that exceeds this limit is a [539 Project Timeout](/guides/performance/response#exclusive-status-codes).
-- Our Serverless Compute workers are allowed to generate a response body with a maximum file size of 6 MB.
+- Our Cloud Function workers are allowed to generate a response body with a maximum file size of 6 MB.
 - Your project must comply with all applicable [{{ PRODUCT }} {{ PRODUCT_EDGE }} limitations.](/guides/performance/limits)

 ## NodeJS native extensions {/* nodejs-native-extensions */}